gurupawar/portfolio-react/README.md

 # Usage Instructions

-Open the project folder and Navigate to `/src/data/ProjectData` and add your projects details and social media links.
+Open the project folder and Navigate to `/src/data/ProjectData` and add your projects details.

 You will find all the components used and you can edit your information accordingly.